PedroMagar/MISA-O/README.md

       rs1 | 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 |
           |---------------------------------|

-## Finals Considerations
+## Final Considerations
 **NEG**:Started with NEG/Negated instructions/behaviour, but was replaced with a more default behaviour (**XOP**) of only affect the next instruction, this change allowed for a better compression and a more stable behaviour, this will also help in a compiler construction.

 **LK**: Link was demoted to be replaced by a more versatile "Swap Configuration", now it's possible to enable auto increment when reading/writing from/to memory with the advantage of also be able to secure a known working state for the functions.

 **Branches**: Planned to be based on ra0, under some consideration it was changed to immediate value.
-Because of the small quantity of registers this seens more reasonable, but could be changed back to utilize ra0.
+Because of the small quantity of registers this seems more reasonable, but could be changed back to utilize ra0.

 **Multiply**: The area/power cost of a hardware multiplier is high for this class of core, and the **base opcode map is full**.
 Comparable minimal CPUs also omit MUL.
 Software emulation (shift-add) handles 4/8/16-bit cases well — especially with *CEN* and *CC* — so the practical impact is low.